ibbles/LearningUnrealEngine/Niagara.md

 Programmable and customizable on every axis.
 Improved tools for debugging, visualization, and performance.
 Can incorporate data from other parts of the engine.
+Support for arbitrary data, from other parts of Unreal Engine or external.
 Unobtrusive.
+Started with data sharing, expose everything.

 ## Basic concepts
+Niagara consists of several pieces to make it easier to extend share resources between systems.
+A Niagara system is something that is added into the world.
+Niagara systems contains Niagara emitters.
+An emitter can for example be fore sparks, smoke, and flames.

 The Niagara system consists of the following core components:
 - [[2020-12-03_21:29:00]] [Systems](./Niagara%20systems.md)